 The film centre is ambivalent in its use: It functions as a green outdoor space for the population, it is used in everyday life and is a meeting place for international filmmakers once a year.
 Prof. Dietmar Eberle said: “The project reflects our fundamental approach to designing architecture for everyday life.
 In an authentic way, a high practical value is brought into harmony with the poetic interpretation of the location and the added cultural value of the building”.

-As a future user, Marek Żydowicz, Director of the Camerimage European Film Centre, characterizes the importance of the project from his point of view:
+As a future user, Marek Żydowicz, Director of the EnergaCAMERIMAGE International Film Festival, characterizes the importance of the project from his point of view:

 “It is the building that will be in public ownership.
 It will function 365 days a year and will not serve only the needs of the festival, but it will have a year-round program, not only in terms of film screenings, but also exhibitions.
 There will also be commercial activities related to the market and an education centre.
 This building will be the first place in Poland where world premiere events can be held.
 Therefore, it must be a unique building”.